• Contact Info

 Focuses on social inequalities in health in both U.S. and international contexts.
 Reviews the link between health status and various types of social statuses, including but not limited to socioeconomic status, gender, race and ethnicity.
 Explanations for the relationships between these factors and various health outcomes are discussed.
 Focuses on multiple levels of analysis, from the physician-patient interactions to health care systems and social policies.
 Students have the opportunity to develop their own specific research interests in this field.

-• SOCY 5111 - Data 1: Introduction to Social Statistics
+• SOCY 5111 - Statistics 1: Introduction to Social Statistics

 Introduces statistical analysis in the social sciences.
 Introduces basic techniques of inferential statistics and several bivariate statistical techniques including t-test for the difference in means, chi-square independence, analysis of variance (ANOVA), correlation, and simple regression (OLS).
 Prepares students for the required course on multivariate regression techniques (Data 2).